Rage (1966 film): Plot

-Haunted by the memory and guilt of his pregnant wife's death, Reuben reverses course and successfully delivers Pancho and Maria's child, but he now has 36 hours left.
+Haunted by the memory and guilt of his pregnant wife's death, Reuben reverses course and successfully delivers Pancho and Maria's child, but he now has only 36 hours left.
 Pancho volunteers to escort Reuben to the hospital in Buenavista.
 The construction workers learn of Reuben's predicament and phone ahead for an ambulance to intercept them.
 The pair encounter various problems along the way including the collapse of a narrow bridge, an overheated radiator, and running low on gas.
-They find some gasoline at a roadside station where they see Perla.
-Perla joins them, over Reuben's objections.
+They find some gasoline at a roadside station where they see Perla, who joins them, over Reuben's objections.
 The Jeep runs out of gas and the three set out on foot toward a shortcut over the mountains and through the desert leading to the highway.

 By nightfall, the ambulance locates the abandoned Jeep.
 Reuben, Perla and Pancho camp for the night.
 Reuben almost kisses Perla, but pushes her away, mindful that he is contagious.
 Perla chides Reuben for blaming himself for the death of his wife and child.
 She tells him it was just their time to die, and he should think about living.
 The next day, they cross the rugged, hot desert before finding a pond with a waterfall.
-Reuben appears to be sensitive to light and sound, symptoms of rabies; but, when he stoops to drink the water, Perla and Pancho infer that he has not yet contracted rabies, which also includes fear of water.
+Reuben appears to be sensitive to light and sound, symptoms of rabies; however, when he stoops to drink the water, Perla and Pancho infer that he has not yet developed rabies, which also includes fear of water.

 The three make it to the highway, where they hijack a school bus at gunpoint.
 Pancho reveals Reuben's condition to the driver and the children.
-Perla tells Reuben he will be cured, but she won't be cured of him.
+Perla tells Reuben he will be cured, but she will not be cured of him.
 Reuben tells Perla she opened his eyes the night before about life; and, she should open hers too by making something of herself.
 The children taunt Reuben and the driver runs the bus off the road and orders the children out.
 The driver agrees to take the three to Buenavista and return for the children, but the bus breaks down after travelling only a few yards.